 Public Joint-Stock Company Severalmaz

-It may be one of the youngest subsidiary mining companies of Alrosa.
-However, Public Joint-Stock Company Severalmaz has seen tremendous growth since its inception in 1992.
+Despite being one of the youngest subsidiary mining companies of Alrosa, the Public Joint-Stock Company Severalmaz has seen tremendous growth since its inception in 1992.

 The company was founded to explore the Lomonosov field, Europe’s most extensive primary deposit.
 Alrosa owns over 99% stake in this company.